 The board is standard quality, as are the cards.
 They are all attractively designed and easy to read.
 The board does have two sides to it.
 One side has two ball release trap doors, while the other one has just one.

-I and my two children (ages 10 and 12) really enjoy this game and we are not sports fans.
+I and my two children (ages 10 and 12) really enjoy this game and we are not really sports fans.
 We do not watch any sports on television or follow any teams.
-We simply aren’t interested in those things.
 So if we enjoy it as much as we do, I’m sure an actual football fan would enjoy it that much more.
+My daughter wishes there were female characters in the game and this is somewhat of a problem with all of GW's line of games.
+The elf team miniatures from Blood Bowl can be built for this game to have female faces if desired, but that really is a rather half-hearted attempt on GW's part, as the bodies for the elves are built to have either type of face put on them.
+Thus, my daughter prefers Ankama's Boufbowl, which has actual female athletes, to this game.
+On the other hand, my son prefers this one.

 Parent/ Teacher Recommendations

 I highly recommend this game for families and school gaming clubs.
 It’s fast and fun.
 It’s a great initiation into miniatures games as well.
 The miniatures are great for painting and the fact that there aren’t too many miniatures makes the idea of painting them hopefully less daunting for people who haven’t painted before.
-I think the age level on the box of 8 and up is an accurate assessment for average children.
+I think the age level on the box of 8 and up is an accurate assessment for average children assuming their parents assemble the miniatures.
 Younger children with extensive gaming experience will be able to play it as well.
+The only real issue keeping it back from its full potential is perhaps the lack of female characters.